 Key Stage 3 Drama enables pupils to develop their confidence as performers and communicators.

-In Year 7, Drama is taught separately from English, and focusses on developing pupils’ understanding of the history of theatre, as well as the foundational physical and vocal skills required to devise an impressive performance, with an emphasis on teamwork.
+In Year 7, Drama focusses on developing pupils’ understanding of the history of theatre and its traditions including pantomime and different types of staging and theatre from other parts of the world.
+They also learn the foundational physical and vocal skills required to devise an impressive performance, as well as working with short scripts, with an emphasis on teamwork.

-In Years 8 and 9, Drama is incorporated into the English curriculum and explicit links are made to encourage pupils to transfer their skills from the desk to the stage and vice versa.
-Year 8 centres on a deeper exploration of physical theatre and script work, including an investigation of Victorian melodrama, and engagement with the medium of film.
-Year 9 cultivates these skills further in order to facilitate Drama GCSE-style practical work and theoretical understanding, as well as a deeper understanding of the dramatic form for English GCSE.
-Pupils have the exciting opportunity to create their own devised performance, which is investigated and developed proactively by the pupils, alongside creating and devising which encourages students to be reflective learners.
+Year 9 cultivates these skills further in order to facilitate Drama GCSE-style practical work and theoretical understanding, building their analysis and evaluation skills regarding Live Performance.
+Pupils have the exciting opportunity to create their own devised performance, which is investigated and developed proactively by the pupils.
 They also study a GCSE-level scripted text through theoretical and practical exploration.

-The pupils study whole texts, actively investigating poetry, prose and drama.
+Pupils study whole texts, actively investigating poetry, prose, non-fiction and drama.
 Furthermore, they are encouraged to be adventurous writers of both fiction and non-fiction.
 Pupils become independent readers by means of a series of active reading projects and confident orators through opportunities to speak to their whole class.
-Students enjoy these exciting opportunities for self-expression and the freedom to investigate their chosen specialist topics, evidenced by the impressive work produced by each class through their own proactive research and imaginative application.

 Key Stage 3 Geography takes a thematic approach to learning, focusing on the ‘local’ in year 7 and expanding this to the ‘global’ in years 8 and 9.
 This exposes our pupils to a range of complex local and global issues that provide them with an insight into GCSE and A Level Geography.
 There is a strong emphasis on fieldwork throughout Key Stage 3 and the development of a range of geographical skills.
 We teach a broad range of academically rigorous topics that aim to inspire future Geographers and push our students to challenge the world around them.
 There is an emphasis on enquiry-led learning that promotes independence and decision-making.
 Key Stage 3 Geography aims to have a good balance between the physical and human sides of the subject and provide all pupils with the skills and knowledge needed to develop their love of the subject in later Key Stages.